Building a Sandwich Through Permutations and Combinations: A Taste of Mathematical Creativity

 So, there are 120 different ways to arrange the seating for yourself and your friends at the circular dining table.

-Problem 2: Selecting a Committee
+Problem 2: Forming a Committee

 In a club, there are 10 members, and you need to select a committee of 3 members.
 How many different committees can you form?